jacebenson/jace.pro/content/post/2020-01-27-ok-orlando-atf/index.md

 In the past copying a test suite kept the past scope.
 Lets see how good this works.

+- If a suite spans multiple scopes, copying scopes doesn't copy anything out of the current scope.
+- Copying a test suite isn't available unless you're in the suite's scope.

-## Custom UI test steps
+## Custom UI test steps - misleading

-These were in the platform before, what's new?
+So in the new section there's a "Custom UI test steps" but it goes on to say;

+> Test workspaces using the Form category test steps.
+The Custom UI category steps don't support available workspace.

+So it's just a heads up, to test workspaces goto the form category, not custom ui.

 ## List and related list steps

-- Validate related list visibility
+- Validate related list visibility - tested
-- Apply filter to list
+- Apply filter to list - tested
-- Validate record present in list
+- Validate record present in list - tested - no way to validate list is empty or test that
 - Validate ui actions in lists
 - Open a record in list